The Open Data Science Conference Returns to Boston

 The recommended abstract must be at least 250 words.
 Ensure your abstract is succinct and speaks to both the topic and context of your presentation.
 This abstract will be used on an online speaker page, mobile app, and other online marketing platforms.
 The description must also explain what the attendee will learn from your presentation.

-Be advised that the speaker committee reserves the right to reject any talk at any time, if the presentation does not match the abstract and stated intent.
+Be advised that the speaker committee reserves the right to reject any talk at any time if the presentation does not match the abstract and stated intent.

 ODSC attracts a highly-educated audience of data science practitioners.
-The topic difficulty level you select must consider the quality of our audience in addition the complexity of the data science languages and tools you will discuss.
+The topic difficulty level you select must consider the quality of our audience in addition to the complexity of the data science languages and tools you will discuss.